leonardoserra/no_more_shorts/README.md

 `"I like You(...Tube), but I like you more with no Shorts." - Your Crush`

-**No More Shorts** is a Chrome extension that removes YouTube Shorts from the homepage, sidebar, and suggested feeds to help you stay focused.
+**No More Shorts** is a Chrome extension (or Firefox Plugin!) that removes YouTube Shorts from the homepage, sidebar, and suggested feeds to help you stay focused.

 ---